-One of the most dangerous assumptions in healthcare is that a hospital’s location dictates its security needs.
-The reality is that every hospital, regardless of neighborhood, faces internal threats from high-stress situations, workplace violence, and theft.
-Another common myth is that existing clinical staff can handle security incidents.
-This places an unfair burden on professionals whose focus should be on patient care.
-True safety comes from acknowledging that security is a specialized field.
-This guide will cut through the misconceptions and detail the real hospital security requirements, helping you build a proactive and effective strategy based on facts, not assumptions.
+It’s a dangerous assumption to think a hospital’s location dictates its security needs.
+The reality is every hospital faces internal threats, from high-stress situations to workplace violence and theft.
+Another common myth?
+That your clinical staff can handle security incidents.
+This places an unfair burden on people whose focus should be patient care.
+True safety starts with a comprehensive hospital security assessment.
+It’s the first step to defining realistic hospital security requirements and building effective protocols based on facts, not assumptions.

 Key Takeaways